What is Victorian Mourning Jewellery?

 Mourning jewellery was popular for years before the Victorian era – the Georgians loved macabre mourning jewellery that had images of skeletons and Death.
 Today though, Victorian mourning jewellery seems morbid.

-Victorian mourning jewellery was especially focused on memorialising the individual.
-Often, jewellery would be inscribed with the name, birth and death date of the loved one.
+Victorian mourning jewellery was primarily focused on memorialising the individual.
+Often, jewellery would be inscribed with the name, birth, and death date of the loved one.

 What did Victorian mourning jewellery look like?

 Victorian mourning jewellery was almost always black or featured black – symbolising darkness and death.
 Jet was the most popular material, but onyx, black enamel, dark tortoiseshell, French jet (moulded glass), pearls and bog oak were also popular.
 White enamel was used in jewellery to remember children or unmarried women.